The Scoffer: Plot

-As described in a film magazine, Dr. Stannard Wayne (Kirkwood), a worker for humanity, Dr. Arthur Richards (McCullough), a charlatan, and Carson the Parson (Durning), a missionary worker, are firm friends until a victim of Richards' malpractice dies and Wayne is sentenced to five years imprisonment for the crime.
+As described in a film magazine, Dr. Stannard Wayne, a worker for humanity, Dr. Arthur Richards, a charlatan, and Carson the Parson, a missionary worker, are firm friends until a victim of Richards' malpractice dies and Wayne is sentenced to five years imprisonment for the crime.
 Richards persuades Dr. Wayne's wife to obtain a divorce and marries her.
 Wayne denounces God and vows never again will he use his ability in the interests of mankind.
 Released from prison, he finds his way to a northern settlement where Richards and his wife, now a physical wreck, are living.
 Here he refuses aid to those who are in sickness and misery, and preaches against Divinity.
-Alice Porn (Mitchell), keeper of the general store, challenges him to prove that man is superior to God by curing a crippled child.
+Alice Porn, keeper of the general store, challenges him to prove that man is superior to God by curing a crippled child.
 After several complications, he begins the operation during a great electrical storm.
 The elements and his enemies combine to thwart the purpose of the operation, and facing defeat he prays for aid.
 This aid comes in a form which may or may not be supernatural, as an observer may prefer, and after a time happiness ensues.